Homecoming celebration organized for Clonmel's Daire Lynch | Beat102103.com

 In June, Lynch and Doyle were the winners of the final World Cup race before the Paris Games, notably beating the French Olympic Champions.

-So far, Team Ireland has won seven medals at this year's Olympic Games, including four gold medals and three bronze medals.
-This evening, the Women's 4x400m Relay team will compete in the final at the Stade de France, and there's still the possibility of more medals.
+Team Ireland won seven medals at this year's Olympic Games, including four gold medals and three bronze medals.

 Keep up to date with all the latest sports news on our website, beat102103.com.